Computers and Textbooks

 This student graduated from her two-year community college and is working as an allied health professional.

-A computer for Devynn, a graduate student in epidemiology
+A computer for Devynn, a health sciences graduate student at University of North Texas, now a Dr.PH. in epidemiology

 Devynn and his two daughters